 P.O.
 Box 40

 |Claims Bar Date||March 1, 1988|

 Ambassador Insurance Company was a Vermont domiciled property and casualty insurance company that was placed in rehabilitation in 1983 and subsequently ordered liquidated in 1987 due to its insolvency.
 By law, the Commissioner of the Vermont Department of Financial Regulation (Liquidator) is in charge of liquidating the company under the supervision of the Vermont Superior Court.
 This website was created to provide information about the status of the liquidation proceeding against Ambassador Insurance Company as well as to provide information on certain key dates and activities that may affect the legal rights of interested persons.
 If you believe you may have legal rights that may be affected by the activities described herein, you are advised to consult with counsel to preserve your rights and interests.

-The Liquidator filed a motion on June 18, 2012 requesting that the Vermont Superior Court enter an order to establish a date (Final Claim Date) by which claimants with timely-filed unresolved claims against Ambassador, including Policyholder Protection Claims, must amend and perfect these claims (Claim Amendment).
-The Liquidator will not consider Claim Amendments to claims that have been previously approved or disapproved by the Court.
+The Liquidator filed a motion on June 21, 2010, and a revised motion on June 18, 2012, requesting that the Vermont Superior Court enter an order establishing a date (Final Claim Date) by which claimants with timely-filed unresolved claims against Ambassador, including Policyholder Protection Claims, would be required toamend and perfect those claims (Claim Amendment).
+The Liquidator’s Motion did not change the fact that the Liquidatorwouldnot consider Claim Amendments to claims that hadbeen previously disapproved or approved by the Court.